-- 9.1.
-The Trust's Peer-on-peer Abuse Policy outlines the Trust's stance on addressing peer-onpeer abuse, including sexual abuse, and the procedures in place will be adhered to if any instances are uncovered or disclosed.
-More information on the Trust's approach to preventing and managing instances of peer-on-peer abuse can be found within the Peeron-peer Abuse Policy and the Child Protection and Safeguarding Policy. - 9.2.
-The school/academy has a zero-tolerance approach to all forms of peer-on-peer abuse, including sexual harassment and sexual violence. - 9.3.
-To prevent peer-on-peer abuse and address the wider societal factors that can influence behaviour, the school/academy will educate pupils about abuse, its forms, and the importance of discussing any concerns and respecting others through the curriculum, assemblies and Personal, Social, Health and Economic (PSHE) lessons, in line with the Prevention section of this policy. - 9.4.
-All staff will be aware that pupils of any age and gender are capable of abusing their peers.
-Staff will take all instances of peer-on-peer abuse equally seriously regardless of the characteristics of the perpetrators or victims, will never tolerate abuse as "banter" or "part of growing up", and will never justify sexual harassment, e.g. as "boys being boys", as this can foster a culture of unacceptable behaviours.
-Staff will also be aware that peer-on-peer abuse can be manifested in many ways, including sexting, sexual harassment and assault, and hazing- or initiation-type violence. - 9.5.
-Pupils will be made aware of how to raise concerns or make a report and how any reports will be handled this includes the process for reporting concerns about friends or peers.
+9.1 The Trust's Child-on-Child Abuse Policy outlines the Trust's stance on addressing peer-on-peer abuse, including sexual abuse, and the procedures in place will be adhered to if any instances are uncovered or disclosed.
+More information on the Trust's approach to preventing and managing instances of peer-on-peer abuse can be found within the Child-on-Child Abuse Policy and the Safeguarding and Child Protection Policy.

+- 9.2 The school/academy has a zero-tolerance approach to all forms of child-on-child abuse, including sexual harassment and sexual violence. - 9.3 To prevent child-on-child abuse and address the wider societal factors that can influence behaviour, the school/academy will educate pupils about abuse, its forms, and the importance of discussing any concerns and respecting others through the curriculum, assemblies and Personal, Social, Health and Economic (PSHE) lessons, in line with the Prevention section of this policy. - 9.4 All staff will be aware that pupils of any age and gender are capable of abusing their peers.
+Staff will take all instances of child-on-child abuse equally seriously regardless of the characteristics of the perpetrators or victims, will never tolerate abuse as "banter" or "part of growing up", and will never justify sexual harassment, e.g. as "boys being boys", as this can foster a culture of unacceptable behaviours.
+Staff will also be aware that peer-on-peer abuse can be manifested in many ways, including sexting, sexual harassment and assault, and hazing- or initiation-type violence. - 9.5 Pupils will be made aware of how to raise concerns or make a report and how any reports will be handled this includes the process for reporting concerns about friends or peers.
 If a pupil has been harmed, is in immediate danger or is at risk of harm, a referral may be made to children's social care services (CSCS), where the DSL deems this appropriate in the circumstances.